jetannenbaum/esperanzaSTEM/docs/micropython/neopixel.md

 	        strip [i] = (0,0,255)
 	        strip.write()
         ```
-    - Or, you can set aall of the pixels at the same time
+    - Or, you can set all of the pixels at the same time
         ```python
         strip.fill(0,0,255)
 	    strip.write()